raspberrypilearning/flip-treat-webcards/en/step_3.md

 --- task ---

-The `card-content` class has been created for you in `style.css` and controls the timing, perspective, and 3D effect of the flip.
+The `card-content` class has been created for you in `style.css`.
+The `card-content` class controls the timing, perspective, and 3D effect of the flip.

 Add another set of `<div></div>` tags inside your card with the CSS class `card-content`.